-Another piece of missing information, which would be difficult for any survey to ferret out, is the user sites that have fallen by the wayside -- and why.
+Another piece of missing information, which would be difficult for any survey to ferret out, is the user sites that have fallen by the wayside-and why.
 This information is important for a full understanding of MT usage.
 However, it is hard to come by.
 One usually learns it by chance.
 Recently, for example, in a translation service that had shown positive results with MT, there was a breakdown in the hardware on which the system depends, and management was unwilling to buy the same equipment again.
-Elsewhere, an MT operation was eliminated because of a company-wide "reorganization" - perhaps an indirect victim of the foundering economy.
+Elsewhere, an MT operation was eliminated because of a company-wide "reorganization"-perhaps an indirect victim of the foundering economy.
 At yet other site the operation was dependent on an individual, and when that person left there is no structure to keep it going.
 There may also be MT failures in the true sense that the text was not a good match for the system or not enough time and money were being saved to justify the investment.
 For a variety of reasons, most of this information, which would be very illuminating, is kept dark.

 Despite its limitations, however, the material collected for the present report is significant in many ways.
 Its very abundance gives it a certain authority.
-A total of 40 responses were received: 33 from actual MT users, one from a user with a commitment to start in July 1993, and six from companies that were in the process of investigating MT - two were running pilot tests, one had put out an invitation to bid, and three were undertaking feasibility studies.
-CompuServe was included in this last group, with plans to offer on-line service from English to French starting in the fall of 1993 and other combinations later.
+Responses were received from 30 actual MT users, one user with a commitment to start in July 1993, and six who were undertaking feasibility studies-including CompuServe, with plans to offer on-line service from English to French starting in the fall of 1993 and other combinations later.
 In addition, answers to the same questions, gathered within the last nine months, were available from five other users and were included in the study.
-The analysis that follows covers the 33 responses from actual users and the five additional ones for which information was available, for a total of 38 user sites - or 54% of those that had been contacted.
-In all, they represent 15 different systems: Atlas, DP/Translator, Duet Qt, Général TAO, Hicats, Shalt, JICST, Logos, MicroCat, Metal, PC-Translator, Pivot, NHK, Spanam/Engspan, and Systran (including Systran Express, the on-line service that anyone with a PC, a modem, and a checkbook can tap into).
-There were 16 users in the Americas, 11 from Europe, and 11 from Japan.
-This may be the largest body of data ever collected at a single time on the use of MT.
-While it does not permit hard statistics, some very interesting conclusions can be drawn about how MT stands up to the test of translating texts in the real world.
+The analysis that follows covers the 30 responses from actual users and the five additional ones for which information was available, for a total of 35 user sites (Table 2)-or exactly half the number that were contacted.
+Among them, they represent 15 different systems: ATLAS, DP/TRANSLATOR, DUET QT, GÉNÉRAL TAO, HICATS, SHALT, JICST, LOGOS, MICROCAT, METAL, PCTRANSLATOR,

+PIVOT, NHK, SPANAM/ENGSPAN, and SYSTRAN (including SYSTRAN EXPRESS, the on-line service that anyone with a PC, modem, and a checkbook can tap into.
+There were 16 users in the Americas, 10 from Europe, and nine from Japan, This may be the largest body of data ever collected at a single time on the use of MT.
+While the sample represents decidedly less than half the user population and does not permit solid statistics on the actual extent of usage, some very interesting conclusions can be drawn about how MT stands up to the test of translating texts in the real world.